cdelker/ziafont/docs/strings.rst

 Features
 --------

-The :py:meth:`ziafont.Font.features` attribute is used to enable certain typesetting features, such as kerning adjustment and ligature replacement.
+The :py:data:`ziafont.Font.features` attribute is used to enable certain typesetting features, such as kerning adjustment and ligature replacement.
+The feature attribute names correspond to user-configurable `Open Type font features <https://learn.microsoft.com/en-us/typography/opentype/spec/featurelist>`_.

 Kerning